returnMarcco/Web-Proxy-Automation/README.md

 Script Description: Prompts you for a destination URL, as well as the number of times you wish to connect to that URL.

-Step 1) Follow the prompts.
+Step 1) Run the script and follow the prompts.
 It's that simple.

 If this helped you learn, consider leaving a follow on both of my Twitch (https://twitch.tv/returnMarcco) & YouTube (https://www.youtube.com/channel/UC1aPOXPpMAKbPOT0Hw1GbMg) channels.